Paul Evan Peters: Career: CNI

 In 1990, the Coalition for Networked Information was founded by three organizations: the Association of Research Libraries (ARL), CAUSE, and EDUCOM.
 (CAUSE and EDUCOM merged in 1998 to become EDUCAUSE.)
 CNI was initially conceived as a temporary affiliation whose purpose was to "enhance scholarship and intellectual productivity."
 ARL's Executive Director, Duane Webster, suggested Peters for the role of executive director.
 Peters' skill set was ideal for this position, and CNI quickly began to thrive.

 During Peters' management, CNI launched and collaborated on numerous projects.
 These included, the Rights for Electronic Access and Delivery of Information (READI), the Elsevier TULIP Project, the Access to Public Information Program, and the National Initiative for a Networked Cultural Heritage (NINCH).
 CNI's contributions during this time made a lasting impact on all citizens.
 For example, the Access to Public Information Program impacted decisions made by the Clinton Administration.

 Richard P. West, an information technologist involved in the beginnings of CNI, described Peters’ methods for effective leadership, explaining:

 He was able to bridge the library and information technology communities, draw in new partners from scholarly publishing, the technology sector, and the international community; and he was able to clearly articulate the potential benefits of the availability of digital information to the research and education community.

 Ultimately, it was Peters' leadership that transitioned CNI from its initial establishment as a temporary organization, to one of permanence and longevity.

 Although Peter's leadership of CNI was cut short by his death in 1996, the impact of his work at CNI lives on.
 One example is that Peters was "credited with creating an identity for CNI in the scholarly publishing arena as a frontline player."

 Death

-Paul Evan Peters died on November 18, 1996 at the age of 48.
+Paul Evan Peters died on November 18, 1996, at the age of 48 due to an asthma attack.
 His wife, Rosemarie Kozdron, his parents, Austin and Mary Peters, and his brother, Philip outlived Peters.